 Inside There Falls, a mixed media installation at Carriageworks in Australia, premiered in 2015 as part of the Sydney Festival.
 The artwork was a multi-sensory large scale installation of paper, sound and movement.
 A blanched new landscape that seamlessly blended technological innovation and organic materials, by exploring the nature of storytelling.
 Calix invited acclaimed choreographer Raphael Bonachela to participate in the work which incorporated durational performances by members of the Sydney Dance Company.

-She has been the recipient of several awards; in 2009 she won a British Composer Award for her composition; My Secret Heart.
+Calix has been the recipient of several awards; in 2009 she won a British Composer Award for her composition; My Secret Heart.
 The installation, commissioned by Streetwise Opera, and featuring the voices of a 100 strong choir, toured extensively internationally and was also the recipient of a Royal Philharmonic Society Award as well as finalist for The National Lottery Arts Award 2010.
 Chorus, a collaborative work with United Visual Artists received an Award of Distinction in the Interactive Category at Prix Ars Electronica 2010.
-Her strong relationship with UVA has continued most recently with Momentum an installation for the Barbican Curve Gallery in London, which opened in February 2014 and a commission for Opéra National de Paris in 2015.
+Her strong relationship with UVA continued with Momentum, an installation for the Barbican Curve Gallery in London, which opened in February 2014 and a commission for Opéra National de Paris in 2015.
 Her score for the film opera ‘Fables’ a collaboration with visual artists Flat-E was nominated for a British Composer Award in 2011.